nexgenenglish/changelog/etest-api.md

 ## [v1.3.7] on June 17th, 2020
 - Make a pop up message "Email already registered, please use another email address" for candidate that used the registered e-mail when taking PT.
-- Improve labelling for some words in generating test token
+- Improve labelling for some words in generating test token.
-- Improve API to accept user with “support” role
+- Improve API to accept user with “support” role.
+- Question numbering on A1+ CT not showing properly.

 ## [v1.3.6] on May 13th, 2020
 - Fixed API call for student whose PT status is complete.